Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 I got to thinking about this the other day.

-The President has changed the commanders in Iraq.
+The president has changed the commanders in Iraq.

 The president has changed the ambassadors to Iraq.

-Uh the president has changed the entire Iraq strategy, and those changes change the momentum.
+The president has changed the entire Iraq strategy, and those changes change the momentum.

 They haven't changed Nancy Pelosi.